chapel-lang/chapel/doc/release/platforms/README.ibm.rst

    site to another so check with your site's documentation for details.

-   We started work on a loadleveler launcher (see README.launcher for a general description of the role of launchers in Chapel) which can be utilized by setting the ``CHPL_LAUNCH`` environment variable to ``loadleveler``.
+   We started work on a loadleveler launcher (see :ref:`readme-launcher` for a general description of the role of launchers in Chapel) which can be utilized by setting the ``CHPL_LAUNCHER`` environment variable to ``loadleveler``.
 At the time of the release, this launcher was not sufficiently portable, robust, configurable, or interactive to warrant being made the default for Power5 or Power6 machines.
 If